scrameri/CaptureAl/paper/SubfamilySet.md

 - `0.2` = `min.pregion` = minimum fraction of regions with at least one mapped read in a sample (filters samples)
 - `0.3` = `min.ptaxa`   = minimum fraction of samples with at least one mapped read in a region (filters target regions).

-The next four filters take thresholds that need to be met in a specified fraction of samples in each considered taxon group:
+The next four filters take thresholds...
 - `min.len`    =    1 : minimum BWA-MEM alignment length
 - `min.cov`    =    6 : minimum average coverage in the aligned region
 - `max.cov`    = 1000 : maximum average coverage in the aligned region
 - `min.ratio`  =    0 : minimum alignment fraction (BWA-MEM alignment length divided by target region length)

+...that need to be met in a specified fraction of samples in each considered taxon group:
 - `min.frac`   =  0.3 : minimum fraction of samples in each taxon group that need to pass each filter in order to keep a certain target region.

 ```